deeppavlov/DeepPavlov/README.md

 * `<mode>` can be 'train', 'interact', 'interactbot' or 'riseapi'
 * `<path_to_config>` should be a path to an NLP pipeline json config

 For 'interactbot' mode you should specify Telegram bot token in `-t` parameter or in `TELEGRAM_TOKEN` environment variable.
+Also you can specify model name `-n` parameter referencing to the appropriate section of `utils/telegram_utils/model_info.json` to get custom `/start` and `/help` Telegram messages for the running model.

 For 'riseapi' mode you should specify api settings (host, port, etc.) in [*utils/server_utils/server_config.json*](utils/server_utils/server_config.json) configuration file.
 If provided, values from *model_defaults* section override values for the same parameters from *common_defaults* section.
 Model names in *model_defaults* section should be similar to the class names of the models main component.